ashish-chopra/browse-assist/README.md

 # browse-assist

-This is a class project for [CS544](https://blogs.ubc.ca/cpsc544/home/) in the University of British Columbia
+This is a class project for [CS544](https://blogs.ubc.ca/cpsc544/home/) at the University of British Columbia

 # Pre-requisite
 In order to run this project on your machine, download `NodeJS`.